mongodb/docs/source/reference/mongotop.rst

    of at least one connected set member, connect to primary node of that set. this option would resemble:

+TODO is "setname" a well-defined mongodb term?
+I usually write "replica set name" which is pretty clumsy sounding

    .. code-block:: sh

       --host repl0 mongo0.example.net,mongo0.example.net,27018,mongo1.example.net,mongo2.example.net